Air Quality Planning Technical Analysis and Data

 Emissions Analyses and Ozone Modeling: Verifying that Future Emissions Will Fall Below Ozone Standards

-To aid in evaluating the impact of emissions control strategies as well as developing Attainment Demonstrations as part of SIP requirements for U.S. EPA, the RAQC also engages in air pollution modeling efforts called photochemical modeling.
+To aid in evaluating the impact of emissions control strategies as well as developing Attainment Demonstrations as part of SIP requirements for U.S. EPA, the RAQC also engages in air pollution modeling efforts called photochemical modeling in collaboration with the APCD.
 The RAQC’s emissions and ozone air quality modeling efforts include reports and dashboards related to current and past SIP planning processes as well as information from its Attainment Planning forum meetings, which provide an opportunity for stakeholders and the public to engage.